 It’s best to use top-down or bottom-up analysis to calculate your market value.
-Its easier to do a top-down analysis and it’s merely the case of calculating the entire market and then estimate how much of a share you expect to achieve.
-Therefore. bottom-up analysis is data-driven, is usually more accurate but requires more work.
+Its easier to do a top-down analysis and it’s just a case of calculating the entire market and then estimate how much of a share you expect to achieve.
+Bottom-up analysis is data-driven, is usually more accurate but requires more work.
 You bring in the specifics of your business and then tell the audience how you can scale them into a projected market share.
 Bottom-up analysis incorporates:

 Where will you sell your products?

 - Your competition